JuliaSpaceMissionDesign/FrameTransformations.jl/docs/src/index.md

-# Welcome to Basic!
+# Welcome to FrameTransformations.jl!

-_Base tools for Mission Analysis, Navigation and Guidance._
+_A modern, high-performance and comprehensive set of tools for transformations between any standard and user-defined reference frame._

-Are you in search of fundamental routines to develop your own universe model?
+Are you in search of fundamental routines for efficient and extensible frames transformations?
-If so, `Basic` is the ideal starting point.
-The package is designed to provide users with the ability to create a customized, efficient, flexible, and extensible model for mission analysis and space mission design purposes.
+If so, `FrameTransformation` is the ideal starting point.
+The package is designed to provide users with  the ability to create a customized, efficient, flexible, and extensible axes/point graph models for mission analysis and space mission design purposes.

-!!! compat
-    This package is still in development, some features may be modified 🙂

 ## Features

-- Convert between different time scales;
+- Convert between different time scales (via [`Tempo.jl`](https://github.com/JuliaSpaceMissionDesign/Tempo.jl));
-- Convert between different time representations;
+- Convert between different time representations (via [`Tempo.jl`](https://github.com/JuliaSpaceMissionDesign/Tempo.jl));
 - Read binary ephemeris files;
 - Create a custom reference frame systems with user-defined points and axes.
 - Transform states between different frames.